Types of MRIs at Southwest Diagnostic Imaging Center

 MRI scans can give a very clear picture of the prostate and show if the cancer has spread outside the prostate into the seminal vesicles or other nearby structures.
 This can be very important in determining your treatment options.
 But like CT scans, MRI scans aren’t usually needed for newly diagnosed prostate cancers that are likely to be confined to the prostate based on other factors.

-Schedule Your MRI at Southwest Diagnostic Imaging in Dallas
+Schedule Your MRI at Southwest Diagnostic Imaging Center in Dallas